codeep/ngx-livesearch/dist-lib/README.md

 defaultSearchOptions {

-    searchParam: 'name', // key name which will be send to server or used to search in localSource, default value is `name`.
+    searchParam: 'name', // key name which will be sent to server or will be used to search in localSource.
+The default value is `name`.

     interval: 400, // request cancel time, used to improve typing experience.

-    limit: 10, // how much rows should be loaded at once.
+    limit: 10, // maximum rows count that can be loaded at once.

-    seeAllUrl: null, // url of see all link.
+    seeAllUrl: null, // url of the `See all` link.

-    seeAllParams: {}, // params of see all url.
+    seeAllParams: {}, // params of `See all` url.

-    seeAllPassSearchValue: true // whether to send query text to see all url.

 }
 ```